Marathons have become highly popular events in China, reflecting a broader national shift toward health and fitness.

 Young Chinese Embrace Marathon

 Gong Zizhuo, a chemistry senior at Peking University, is one of them.
 “My goal is to complete a marathon in three hours, and I made it in Beijing,” Gong said.
 His finish time is 2 hours, 56 minutes and 43 seconds.
-“Running makes me relaxed and helps to relieve pressure, during which I can put aside those troubles and feel purified,” he said.
+“Running makes me relaxed and helps to relieve pressure, during which I can put aside those troubles and feel purified,” he added.

-Also within three hours, doctoral student Cao Jiaxin from Tsinghua University had his mark at the Beijing Marathon.
+Also within three hours, doctoral student Cao Jiaxin from Tsinghua University made his mark at the Beijing Marathon.
 “I prepared myself on campus and made a step forward at the Beijing Marathon.” said the 25-year-old history major.
 “If I take training well, I may run even faster,” Cao said with confidence.

 Geng Tao, a graduate student from Chongqing University who clocked 2:30:27 at the race, said, “I wanted to hit two hours and 30 minutes, but just missed it.
 I will go back to train with my friends and further improve myself.”